Abdibasid1/SFIA1/README.md

 # *Introduction*
 ### Objective
-The objective provided for this project is as follows:

-To create a CRUD application with utilisation of supporting tools, methodologies and technologies that encapsulate all core modules covered during training.
+The objective for the SFIA1 is to create a CRUD application utilising the different softwares learnt during training.

-More specifically, the following is required:
+The following requirements are required from me:

-Functioning CRUD application created in Python Functioning front-end to website using Flask
+* A functioning CRUD application created in Python
-Trello board or equivalent
+* A functioning front-end website utilising Flask
+* A trello board
-Relational database - must contain at least one one-to-many relationship Clear documentation
+* A Relational database, containing a one-to-many relationship
+* Clear documentation
-Detailed risk assessment
+* A risk assessment
-Automated tests
+* Automated tests in Jenkins
-Fully integrated into Github or other VCS
+* Code fully integrated into Github or other VCS

 ### Proposal